HexxKing/HexxKing/README.md

       - Constantly seeking bigger challenges
       - Holding yourself and others accountable

-  - ### 🌈 **Why I Want to Work in Tech**
-    - Working from home is safest during a pandemic.
-    - I am ready for a liveable wage, excellent healthcare and rewarding benefits.
-    - My ability to adapt allows me to change my professional career.
-    - I am a lifelong learner looking to keep life interesting.
-    - I recognize that software and technology is the future.
-    - The women and queer developer community is welcoming and supportive.
-    - I want to empower other queer people and women to join the tech community.
-    - I want to help make the world a more accessible place for everyone.
-    - The relentless spread of misinformation on the internet affects everyone's quality of life and I want to stop it.
-    - Cyber crime is on the rise and I want to help make the world safer.

   - ### 👭 **My Favorite Organizations**
     - [Code Fellows Alumni](https://www.linkedin.com/school/code-fellows/people/)
     - [Lesbians Who Tech](https://lesbianswhotech.org/about/)